ITMax2026/Active-Directory-Lab/14 - Modern SaaS Integration (SAML Single Sign-On)/README.md

     - Authentication is secured via Base64 RAW certificate.
     - This ensures that the SaaS application only accepts tokens signed by the corporate directory
   3. Least Priviledge Assignment:
-    - Only specific identies (ie Bob Builder) are assigned to the application
+    - Only specific identies (ie David Accounts) are assigned to the application

 Purpose:
   1. Identity Consolidation